covid19-hg/covid19hg/src/pages/projects/index.md

   #### **As a reminder the centralized analyses are based on [this](https://docs.google.com/document/d/16ethjgi4MzlQeO0KAW_yDYyUHdB9kKbtfuGW4XYVKQg/edit?usp=sharing) analysis plan.**
 projects:
-  - title: Post/long COVID-19
+  - title: Post-acute COVID-19
     description: >-
-      Early reports based on radiologic evidence suggest that lung fibrosis might be a short-term sequelae of COVID-19 but the extent to which this is progressive over time, and how this relates to interventions during the acute phase of COVID-19 infection are yet to be understood.
-As many countries move beyond the first wave of the pandemic, studies are being established to define and understand COVID-19 sequelae.
-Even if only a small proportion of individuals go on to develop progressive pulmonary fibrosis after COVID-19, the scale of the pandemic means that those individuals will still represent a substantial patient population.

-      This project aims to understand the genetic determinants of post-COVID-19 fibrosis and to use this to yield valuable knowledge about the genes and pathways that promote fibrotic processes during infection and recovery from coronavirus infection.
-This information could also enable identification of individuals who might be at highest risk of progressive fibrosis for whom earlier intervention with anti-fibrotic medicines would be of benefit.
+      Emerging evidence suggests that some patients suffer from various persistent symptoms after the acute phase of COVID-19 infection.
+The prevalence of this so-called post-acute COVID, long COVID, or post-COVID syndrome/conditions, is yet to be determined.
+Given the magnitude of the pandemic, even if only a small proportion of the infected suffer from prolonged sequelae, this will cause a major burden on healthcare systems, individuals and families.\

+      The “long-haulers” include individuals who had a severe infection in the acute phase as well as those with mild symptoms.
+A wide spectrum of lingering symptoms have been reported in several organs and tissues, including the lungs, cardiovascular system, pancreas, liver and brain.\

+      Various pathophysiological mechanisms have been suggested, e.g. tissue destruction, prolonged infection, autoimmune process, and hypercoagulability.
+Most likely several mechanisms are involved, and patient groups may have very different mechanisms and disease trajectories.
+We are now forming a working group to address the host genetics of this very heterogenic phenotype, using longitudinal registry data and questionnaires.

+      \

+      If you're interested in joining the discussion on how to harmonise phenotypes/diagnoses or questionnaires, or have other ideas on how to collaborate, please join.
+We will also soon add here a link to a form to collect information on the cohorts willing to contribute.
     slack-channel: "#covid19-hg-longcovid"
     contact-persons:
-      - Tomoko Nakanishi
-      - Brent Richards
+      - Vilma Lammi
-      - Louise Wain
+      - Hanna Ollila
+      - George Davey Smith
   - description: >-
       The COVID-19 pandemic represents an enormous challenge to the world's healthcare systems.
 The disease is characterized by a highly heterogeneous